San Diego Aggravated Assault Attorneys Defending Clients Against Serious Charges

 Whether you are charged with a felony or misdemeanor can make a big difference in your case, including the defense strategies and potential sentence.
 The state of California has the three strikes law, which means that if you have two other convictions for a violent felony, a third felony conviction can make you eligible to be sentenced to life in prison.
 A defense attorney’s job often centers around getting charges reduced to avoid the potential of stacking up felony charges and negotiating for a reduced sentence.

-Do You Have to Use a Firearm for It to Be Aggravated Assault?
+Do You Have To Use a Firearm for It To Be Aggravated Assault?

 There’s a common misconception that the only way to be charged with aggravated assault is to have used a firearm in the assault, but this simply isn’t true.
 A simple assault charge can be upgraded to aggravated assault for several reasons.
 While this does include using a firearm, it can also be from using anything that could be classified as a “deadly weapon,” using a caustic chemical, assaulting a police officer, or planning to commit a felony in the process of the assault.